Grand Traverse Hazelnut Tree

 A selection from Michigan that does particularly well in cold eastern climates, Grand Traverse Hazelnut is unique for being 25% Turkish Tree Hazel (Corylus colurna).
 It is thought to be Eastern Filbert Blight resistant and is recommended for hazelnut orchards in the Midwest and East Coast.
 Nuts are very flavorful, free of fiber and the shell is thin.
 Shows some of its Turkish Tree Hazel parentage in its corky bark and slightly longer “fingers” on the husks.

 Latin Name: Corylus avellana x colurna

 Site and Soil: Filberts like 1/2 day to full sun and well-drained soil.

-Pollination Requirements: The Beast is a reliable pollen user for Grand Traverse
+Pollination Requirements: Plant with The Beast for cross-pollination.

 Hardiness: Filbert trees are hardy to minus 25° F. Flowers are hardy to approx. minus 15° F.